MaximHelio/MaximHelio.github.io/index.md

 ---
 ## About

 I am originally from [Gwangju, South Korea](https://en.wikipedia.org/wiki/Gwangju).
 I majored in Chemistry, Nanoscience and Computer Engineering and worked as a [software developer](./assets/Portfolio.pdf) in Seoul for three years.
-The direction of my life has leaned not toward success, but toward failing in time.
-And those experiences and assets have continually guided me to discover ever more meaningful paths in my life, I believe.

 My current research interests lie in advancing predictive simulations of molecules and materials by (i) improving scalable electronic-structure methods (HCI, DFT), (ii) developing hybrid quantum–classical surrogate models for chemistry as the most decent applications of quantum computing, and (iii) building reliable excited-state dynamics workflows with quantified uncertainty.
 Broadly, I am always keen on AI/ML tools including LLMs to accelerate modeling and enhance decision-making within the scientific computing.

-Beyond my research, I enjoy exploring the fields of aerospace and laser photochemistry.\\
-In my free time, I enjoy:
-- **Building** — end-to-end projects (e.g. furniture, food, automation tools for my real purposes)
-- **Reading** — (classical) literatures from China and Japan (e.g. 三體, 聊齋志異, 紅樓夢, 羅生門)

 ## Education
 * Ph.D.
 [Physical Chemistry, University of Wisconsin-Madison](https://chem.wisc.edu/theoretical-computational/), 2029 (Expected)